rscipher001/creator_api/README.md

 ## How Payment works

-- Every payment system have a prepare stage
+- Every payment system has a prepare stage
 - A webhook for verification
-- Middle steps based on payment platform
+- Middle steps based on the payment platform

 ## How Stripe Payment Works

 - Create a payment intent
 - Send payment intent to frontend and generate UI
-- Complete payment from frontend and wait from webhook on backend
+- Complete payment from frontend and wait from webhook on back-end
 - On webhook, verify payment intent and complete payment

 ## How to test stripe payments locally